-Substantially all of our common stock may be sold without restriction in the public markets, subject only in the case of shares held by our directors, executive officers and affiliates to volume and manner of sale restrictions, other than Foster City LLC, the selling shareholder participating in this offering, and as otherwise described in the following sentence.
-We have an agreement with Foster City LLC and Redemco, LLC, that gives Foster City LLC and Redemco, LLC the right to require us, after the end of the 180-day period following the date of this prospectus, to file a registration statement on Form S-3, registering the resale of all shares of our common stock held by Foster City LLC not sold in this offering and all 3,255,969 shares held by Redemco.
+Substantially all of our common stock may be sold without restriction in the public markets, subject only in the case of shares held by our directors, executive officers and affiliates to volume and manner of sale restrictions.
+In addition, the shares held by our affiliate, Foster City LLC, that are offered for sale in this offering may be sold without restriction in the public markets.
+We also have an agreement with Foster City LLC and Redemco, L.L.C., that gives Foster City LLC and Redemco, L.L.C. the right to require us, after the end of the 180-day period following the date of this prospectus, to file a registration statement on Form S-3, registering the resale of all shares of our common stock held by Foster City LLC not sold in this offering and all 3,255,969 shares held by Redemco, L.L.C.

 Sales of a substantial number of shares of common stock in the public market after the offering described in this prospectus or the perception that these sales could occur could materially and adversely affect our stock price and make it more difficult for us to sell equity securities in the future at a time and price we deem appropriate.
-Upon completion of this offering, we will have outstanding 19,449,798 shares of common stock, assuming no exercise of the underwriters' over-allotment option and no exercise of outstanding options after December 11, 2003.
+Upon completion of this offering, we will have outstanding 19,922,464 shares of common stock, assuming no exercise of the underwriters' over-allotment option and no exercise of outstanding options after December 31, 2003.

-Our officers and directors and their direct affiliates and our shareholders who hold more than 10% of our outstanding common stock have agreed that they will not, without the prior written consent of Needham & Company, Inc., sell or otherwise dispose of any shares of our common stock or options to acquire shares of our common stock or securities exchangeable for or convertible into shares of our common stock owned by them during the 90-day period, or 180-day period in the case of the selling shareholder, following the date of this prospectus, subject to certain exceptions.
+Our officers and directors and their direct affiliates and our shareholders who hold more than 10% of our outstanding common stock have agreed that they will not, without the prior written consent of Needham & Company, Inc., sell or otherwise dispose of any shares of our common stock or options to acquire shares of our common stock or securities exchangeable for or convertible into shares of our common stock owned by them during the 90-day period, or 180-day period in the case of Foster City LLC, the selling shareholder, and Redemco, L.L.C., following the date of this prospectus, subject to certain exceptions.
 Once these contractual restrictions lapse, they will be able to sell shares of our common stock subject to certain restrictions under the Securities Act.
 See "Principal and Selling Shareholders."
 If a significant number of shares of our common stock are sold in a short period of time, the market price of our common stock could decline.